apache/spark/docs/sql-ref-syntax-qry-select.md

  * **LATERAL VIEW**

-     `LATERAL VIEW` clause  is used in conjunction with user-defined table generating functions such as explode(), a UDTF generates zero or more output rows foreach input row.
-A lateral view first applies the UDTF to each row of base table and then joins resulting output rows to the input rows to form a virtual table having the supplied table alias.
+     `LATERAL VIEW` clause is used in conjunction with generator functions such as explode(), which will generate a virtual table containing one or more rows. `LATERAL VIEW` will apply the rows to each original output row.

  * **WHERE**